GEOGRAPHY FOR 2026 & BEYOND

 Task 2 - Remind yourself about the Sherpa.

-Spend 5 minutes watching the second video to the right and make some notes on who the Sherpa are and what they do and what change has happened.
-We did plenty of work on this earlier in the course.
+Spend 5 minutes watching the first (Everest Tourism Changed Sherpa Lives) and make some notes on who the Sherpa are and what they do and what change has happened.

 Task 3- What are the impacts on the Sherpa?